Freedomland U.S.A.: Reception

 The areas were not historically or geographically accurate, and they primarily depicted events from the late 19th century.
 A writer for The New York Times stated that the themed lands were "perhaps not quite acceptable to the Geodetic Survey because so many dull places have been left out", and Time magazine called the park "nothing less than a replica of the continental U.S.A., 833 yds from parkway to shining parkway".
 Furthermore, most of the attractions were themed on the American frontier, a factor influenced by Wood's and Raynor's respective upbringings in Texas and Chicago, as well as Zeckendorf's grandfather's adventures in Arizona Territory.
 This led writer Paul D. Naish to state, "The photographed streetscapes at Freedomland have a distinctly generic quality."
 Walt Disney said of the park in 1961: "I think it was wrong from the start."

 Freedomland generally received negative attention from members of the media.
 For instance, at the groundbreaking ceremony, writer Gay Talese observed that the park, characterized by its backers as the future "'greatest outdoor entertainment center in the history of man'", was to be built on such a "vast wasteland".
 Historian Walter Muir Whitehill described Freedomland as an operation with a "veneer of pseudo history" whose main purpose was to make money.
-Time magazine wrote of the simulated attractions in the park, which included "an electromagnetic dragon [and] real buffalo grazing the prairies", as well as so-called "birch-bark Chippewa war canoes" that were actually fiberglass Cherokee ships.
+Time magazine wrote of the simulated attractions in the park, which included "an electromagnetic dragon [and] real buffalo grazing the prairies", as well as so-called "birch-bark Chippewa war canoes" that were actually fiberglass and crewed by Cherokee people.
 However, the magazine also stated that the public did not initially seem to mind these false representations.
 By contrast, a reporter for the Los Angeles Times wrote in 1962 that "the Bronx is cheering" for Freedomland, even though "there is very little to cheer about in the Bronx".

-Soon after the park's opening, it also gained a negative reputation among the public: toward its final years, mention of Freedomland often provoked reactions of either "ridicule or apathy".
+Soon after the park's opening, it gained a negative reputation among the public: toward its final years, mention of Freedomland often provoked reactions of either "ridicule or apathy".
 After the park closed, a Newsday writer called Freedomland a "flop" and said of many of the opening day visitors: "They came.
 They saw.
 They left.
 And most never came back."
-According to The New York Times, when Walt Disney World was being developed in central Florida in the late 1960s, some people expressed skepticism about whether Walt Disney World would be commercially successful, citing Freedomland's quick failure.
+According to The New York Times, when Walt Disney World was being developed in central Florida in the late 1960s, some people expressed skepticism about whether it would be commercially successful, citing Freedomland's quick failure.

 In 1993, The Walt Disney Company proposed developing Disney's America, an American history theme park near Manassas, Virginia.
 The proposal was similar to the Freedomland concept, but it was abandoned the following year after massive opposition.
 Russell Miller, one of the critics of Disney's America, found that plan deficient compared to Freedomland.
 Miller praised Freedomland as "an open-air theatre [that] promised not historical truth but national myth, infused with a spirit", while he questioned whether Disney's America was "a theme park or a bad night on PBS".